kategolden/kategolden.oldwebsite/index.md

 * Creative storytelling
 * Public records

-My personal interests include hunting for mushrooms or animals, fishing, foraging and fermentation (ancient history: <a href="http://madisonforager.wordpress.com">Madison Forager</a>).
+My personal interests include sailing, swimming, surfing badly, hunting for mushrooms or animals, fishing, foraging and fermentation (ancient history: <a href="http://madisonforager.wordpress.com">Madison Forager</a>).
 I love the Western United States, particularly Alaska.
 I can stalk a deer and shoot it, navigate with a compass, swim two miles, and raise a sourdough starter from scratch.
 So I am mostly apocalypse-ready.